Understanding Medical Terms: Traumatic Brain Injuries - JLG

 Severe Traumatic Brain Injury

-A severe traumatic brain injury is defined a brain injury resulting from trauma in which a loss of consciousness for a period of more than 30 minutes and a Glasgow Coma Score between 9 and 12.
-Severe brain injuries will cause permanent cognitive impairments, as well as issues with vision, speech and hearing.
+A severe traumatic brain injury results from a trauma in which a person lost consciousness for more than 30 minutes and they also have a Glasgow Coma Score between 9 and 12.
+Severe brain injuries will cause permanent cognitive impairments, as well as issues with vision, speech, and hearing.
 Emotional disorders are also common effects of severe traumatic brain injuries.

 Skull Fracture

-The skull is a very sturdy and comprised of 8 bones which protect the brain.
-However, the impact of a slip and fall, a car accident, a motorcycle accident, a bicycle accident or a pedestrian accident can actually break the skull.
-A skull fracture will be accompanied by a concussion or other more serious injuries to the brain.
+The skull is very sturdy and consists of 8 bones which protect the brain.
+However, the impact of a fall, car accident, motorcycle accident, bicycle accident, or pedestrian accident can break the skull.
+A simple fracture is a break in the bone without damage to the skin.
+However, a serious skull fracture can be accompanied by a concussion or other more serious injuries to the brain.

 Traumatic Brain Injury

 Have you or a loved one been injured in an accident?
 Contact an experienced St. Petersburg personal injury law firm today.
-When you contact our office we will immediately set an appointment where you will meet your attorney and be provided with his/her personal contact information.
-If you do not have transportation or you cannot drive, your attorney will travel to meet you and discuss your case with you.
+When you contact our office we will immediately set an appointment where you will meet your attorney and be provided with their personal contact information.
+If you don’t have transportation or you cannot drive, your attorney will travel to discuss your case with you.

 Jones Law Group